 Ebey’s Landing is the fruit of a successful collaboration between federal, state, county, and private property owners to preserve almost 20,000 acres of Whidbey Island’s shoreline and historic farmland. . #ebeyslanding #ebeyslandingnationalhistoricalreserve #ebeyslandingtrail #wanderwashington

 Ebey’s Landing is a part of Ft.
 Ebey, a beautiful natural historical reserve of beaches and farmland on the coast.
-Ebey’s Landing includes farms, houses & stores built by 19th-century settlers on the most scenic reserve on the sound.
+Ebey’s Landing includes farms, houses, & stores built by 19th-century settlers on the most scenic reserve on the sound.
 There are two bunkers to climb in and around as well as lots of land, trails for hiking and a huge campground area.
-This is one of the most beautiful spots on the island for either a trail run on the bluff or in the wooded trees, go camping, and or see the sunset or sunrise from the bluff lookout point.
+This is one of the most beautiful spots on the island for either a trail run, camping, or relaxing while watching the sunset from the bluff lookout point.

 DoubleBluff beach (Freeland)

 Double Bluff Beach is one of the famous southern beaches of Whidbey Island.
 This beach is outside of Freeland, WA with the longest stretch of sand beach on the island.
-This beach has tide pools, off leash dog access and is a great place for swimming because of the lack of rocks.
-There are wood forts that have been build all up and down the beach that are fun forts for kids and everyone to enjoy.
+This beach has tide pools, off-leash dog access, and is a great place for swimming because of the lack of rocks.
+There are wood forts that have been built up and down the beach that are fun for kids and everyone to enjoy.

 Joseph Whidbey State Park Beach

-This beach has a 112 acre waterfront that includes grass fields, hiking trails and is one of the best sunset points on the island.
-There is a small lot for parking to get into the main entrance point that only holds about 8 cars total.
+This beach has 112 acres of waterfront including grass fields, hiking trails and rock beach.
+It is one of the best places to watch the sunset on the island.
+There is a small lot for parking to get into the main entry point that only holds about 8 cars in total.
 This beach is a rocky beach with no sand.
-There is lots of driftwood logs to sit on and take in the scenary.
-This is a bit of a less frequented beach since it is on the west side of the island into Oak Harbor out of the Deception Pass area.
+It has lots of driftwood logs to sit on and take in the scenery.
+This is a bit of a less frequented beach since it is on the west side of the island from Oak Harbor out of the Deception Pass area.

 North Beach (Oak Harbor) @ deception pass bridge

-This pass for Washington State allows you to have access to more than 100 state parks, more than 350 camping grounds, 700 water access points, 2,000 miles of designated trails, and more than 30 wildlife areas according to the state.
+This pass for Washington State allows you to have access to more than 100 state parks, more than 350 camping grounds, 700 water access points, 2,000 miles of designated trails, and more than 30 wildlife areas, according to the state.
 The annual pass is only $35 a year.
 The pass is good for one year from the day you buy it.
-Otherwise you must pay $10 day entry fees at all of these locations at each time of use.
+Otherwise, you must pay $ 10-day entry fees at all of these locations.
 This is a great way to support your local parks and get the best deal on outdoor adventures.
-You get use of two vehicles per one pass, and if you have more than two cars you need to buy more than one pass.
+You get can add two vehicles per one pass, and if you have more than two cars you need to buy more than one pass.
 The pass needs to be posted on your mirror.
 Buy discover pass here.

 West Beach Deception Pass

 This beach is right off Cranberry Lake in Deceptation Pass State Park.
-There are alot of great tailheads near here as well as the known Rosario trailhead.
-This beach is the other beach that is known for its large sand areas as well as a shared campgrounds area with lots of picnic tables, bathrooms and hot showers.
+There are a lot of great tailheads near here as well as the well known Rosario trailhead.
+This beach is the other beach that is known for its large sand areas as well as a shared campgrounds area with lots of picnic tables, bathrooms, and hot showers.

-This beach is officially called Penn Cove Beach access point.
-This beach is straight off Monroe Landing the road coming from inland Oak Harbor.
-This is a very small and private neighborhood beach that is not very well known.
-This place is a sand beach bar that is a great ocean access point that is a bay and does not get the waves coming in which makes it great for swimming as well as kayak access.
-This spot is beautiful during sunset, however is not a beach the sun directly sets on and is better to go to Joseph Whidbey State park of Deception pass to catch the sun going down.
+The official named of this beach is Penn Cove Beach access point.
+But most locals refer to it as Monroe Landing because it is straight off Monroe Landing road coming from Oak Harbor.
+It is a very small and private neighborhood beach that is not very well known, making it one of the best hidden Whidbey Island beaches This place is a sandy beach and is also a small bay making it a great place to swim or launch a kayak.
+Monroe Landing is beautiful during sunset, however, it is not a beach the sun directly sets over, so it is better to go to Joseph Whidbey State park or Deception pass to catch the sun going down.